tdwg/website/content/pages/community/osr/how-did-it-die/index.md

 ---
-title: OSR - How Did It Die
+title: OSR - How Did It Die?
 summary: A Task Group of the Observations and Specimens Interest Group
 cover_image:
 cover_image_by: